Russia asks Bolsonaro to do 5 tests for covid before meeting with Putin

 The move has drawn criticism from European countries and the United States who say they fear an invasion of Ukraine by Russia.
 Russian authorities, however, criticize the possibility of Ukraine joining the North Atlantic Treaty Organization (NATO), an alliance created during the Cold War period to face the former bloc led by the former Soviet Union.

-In 2014, the Crimean peninsula, a region that belonged to Ukraine, was annexed by Russia.
+In 2014, the Crimea peninsula, a region that belonged to Ukraine, was annexed by Russia.
 In addition, a conflict involving pro-Russian separatists in Ukraine’s Donbas region has killed at least 14,000 people.

 It is in this context that the visit of the Brazilian president will take place.
 Brazilian diplomats interviewed by BBC News Brasil say that the Ukrainian crisis should not be part of the conversation between Bolsonaro and Putin.